kzw/stalk/README.md

 the example, both are present.
 The `plugin` action takes place just before the `rsync` action.

-In the `plugin` section, `name` is the name of the plugin to be loaded.
+In the `plugin` section, `name` is the python module name of the plugin to be loaded.
 Other options in the section depend on the specific plugin being loaded.
 In this example, `command_plugin` requires `command` and switches to be supplied to the `command`.
 In the example there is a single switch `-q` supplied to the